AIS2203-H-2022/ais2203_exercise1/README.md

 * First name
 * Last name

 Make use of encapsulation.
 When using encapsulation, we want access to be as strict as possible.
-I.e, do we need to add setter function to this class?
+I.e, do we need to add setter function to this class (in order to follow the requirements)?

-The class should define a function that returns the persons full name.
+Adittionaly, the class should define a function that returns the persons full name.

 #### Step 2

-Create a free function greet that accepts an instance of a `person`.
+Create a free function `greet` that accepts an instance of a `person`.
 The function should simply print a message to the console that prints a greeting and the name of the person passed to it.
+The function should live in a seperate file to the `person` class.

+### Step 3
+Create a `main.cpp` file that contains the code to instantiate a `person` object and subsequently calls the `greet` function.

+### Step 4
+If you have not already, tell CMake about the files you have created so that you are able to run the code.